l1npengtul/nokhwa/README.md

 Conversely, anything that starts with `output-*` controls a feature that controls the output of something (usually a frame from the camera)

 `output-*` features:
- - `output-wgpu`: Copies a frame directly into a wgpu texture.
+ - `output-wgpu`: Enables the API to copy a frame directly into a `wgpu` texture.

 You many want to pick and choose to reduce bloat.